-Building Surveys and Homebuyer Reports are generally designed to provide advice pre-purchase and involve an inspection of the property as a whole.
+Commercial Building Surveys, Residential Building Surveys (Level 3) and Homebuyer Reports (Level 2) are generally designed to provide advice pre-purchase or pre-lease and involve an inspection of the property as a whole.
 However, if you have concerns that are more focused on individual aspects of a property or certain defects that are causing problems, then a Specific Defect Report may be the better option.

 A Specific Defect Report can be commissioned to address issues such as:

-For those purchasing property, a Specific Defect Report can provide a more detailed analysis of a problem than a Homebuyer report, but is more cost effective than a Building Survey of the whole property.
+For those purchasing or leasing a property, a Specific Defect Report can provide a more detailed analysis of a problem than a Homebuyer report, but is more cost effective than a Building Survey (Level 3) of the whole property.

 The issues of concern may arise from a client’s viewing, such as a damp patch; from issues raised in a mortgage valuation report, such as the adequacy of alterations; or perhaps from an environmental search highlighting that the property is in an area of high risk for structural ground movement.

-On the other side of the property transaction, vendors can find it useful to have a Specific Defect Report on issues raised in a purchaser’s survey.
+On the other side of the property transaction, vendors and commercial landlords can find it useful to have a Specific Defect Report on issues raised in a survey by a purchaser or prospective tenant.
 This can be a useful second opinion.

 Either way, the detail can allay fears or enable a confident and fair re-negotiation.

-Specific Defect Reports are also useful in situations other than pre-purchase.
+Specific Defect Reports are also useful in situations other than pre-purchase and pre-lease.

 A property owner may have concerns about issues that have arisen and will simply want peace of mind, for example advice on some cracking before embarking on a decoration project.